 What can you substitute for pastina?

 If you’re craving pastina but you don’t have a small pasta shape at home you can prepare some by breaking some spaghetti into small pieces.
-Don’t worry, it’s not a pasta crime!
+Don’t worry, (only in this exceptional case) it’s not a pasta crime!
 Even real Italians sometimes eat spaghetti in this way and they are called “spaghetti spezzati in brodo”.

 How Italians cook pastina?

-Preparing pastina is very simple.
-Pour some meat broth into a saucepan and bring to a boil, you can use vegetable broths, beef, or chicken broth.
+Cooking pastina is very simple even if it is a different process than cooking the classic pasta shapes: pour some meat broth into a saucepan and bring to a boil, you can use vegetable broths, beef, or chicken broth.
 When the broth is boiling you can pour the amount of pastina you desire and continue cooking according to the instructions on the package.

 Use a ladle to serve your pastina in a soup bowl and add extra virgin olive oil and grated Parmesan cheese on top.
 Like any soup, use a spoon to eat your pastina, fork and knife will not help you.